Termite Control Services

 From pre-construction soil treatments—trusted by construction professionals and building owners—to preventing and eliminating infestations with post-construction applications, Apex Pest Control offers you the ultimate in termite control services.
 In fact, with our renewable One Million Dollar Warranty covering damage repair and treatment and our use of the most effective products available, including Wisdom® TC, Bora-Care® and Termidor®, you can’t go wrong… unless you go some place else.

 Serving Florida coast to coast since 1985, Apex prides itself on providing a professional service with a personal touch and we won’t stop until the job is done.
-Contact Apex Pest Control today for a free same-day inspection if you think you’re dealing with a termite infestation.
+Contact the Tampa & Orlando termite control experts today for a free same-day inspection if you think you’re dealing with a termite infestation.

 Subterranean termites are the most destructive insect pests in the United States.
 They cause financial and emotional damage when they demolish one of your most valuable possessions – your home.